Natalie Frank has a Ph.D. in clinical psychology and is Managing Editor for Novellas & Serials at LVP Publishers.

-Native realism, also called direct realism or common-sense realism is one of the founding theories which discusses our perception of the world around us.
-The theory of native realism says that there is an actual physical reality that exists and our senses provide us with the direct awareness of this reality.
+Naive realism, also called direct realism, common-sense realism, or non-conceptual realism, is one of the founding theories which discusses our perception of the world around us.
+The theory of naive realism says that there is an actual physical reality that exists, and our senses provide us with the direct awareness of this reality.
 Reality is believed to be separate from our interpretations of what we perceive.
+Put another way, intuitions or direct perception can present us with empirical objects without any application of concepts in the form of interpretation (Gomes, 2013).

 Opposing Theory: Indirect Realism